 Here is our estimation on how much would a weekly shopping for two costs you:

-Expat Hub Prague is developed by expats, for expats.
-This community seeks to help integrate new and long-time expats into the local culture.
+Expat Hub Prague was developed by expats, for expats.
+This community seeks to help integrate both new and long-time expats into the local culture.
 Access to relevant information is crucial for making decisions about your life, and Expat Hub Prague understands the challenges that come with moving abroad.
 Members of the Expat Hub community can find connections to businesses operating in English and important news to help make the transition easier.